Kedi24/Alakoz/README.md

 * [References](#references)

 ## Introduction <a name ="introduction"></a>
-Alakoz is a 2D Roguelike Platformer developed using C# and the MonoGame framework.
+Subvert is a 2D Roguelike Platformer developed using C# and the MonoGame framework.
 In this game, players will traverse through levels using a unique set of skills and abilities to reach the end goal.
 Take caution, however, as hordes of enemies and obstacles stand between you and the finish line.
 Do you have what it takes to reach the end?

-As developers, Alakoz is a passion project and our first step into game development.
-To become familiar with some of the tools used in game development, we have decided to build the game using C#, MonoGame, .NET, and Tiled as they are common within the industry.
+As developers, Subvert is a passion project and our first step into game development.
+To become familiar with some of the tools used in the field, we have decided to build the game using C#, MonoGame, .NET, and Tiled as they are common within the industry.
 All in all, we hope to grow in our knowledge of programming and understanding of game development, while also creating an enjoyable experience for audiences.

-## Gameplay <a name ="gameplay"></a>
+## Gameplay and Mechanics <a name ="gameplay"></a>
 As characterized by the genre, roguelikes traditionally involve “runs” where you must battle through enemies and maneuver around obstacles to reach the goal.
-Failure to complete these tasks, however, can be fatal as the player's death at any given moment will end the run.
+But beware!
+Failure at any given moment will end the run and you will have to start over from the beginning.
 With this in mind, you must use the skills and abilities at your disposal to gain the upper hand.

 #### Controls